NexGenCloud/hyperstack-sdk-go/docs/CreateSnapshotPayload.md

 ### NewCreateSnapshotPayload

-`func NewCreateSnapshotPayload(description string, isImage bool, name string, ) *CreateSnapshotPayload`
+`func NewCreateSnapshotPayload(description string, name string, ) *CreateSnapshotPayload`

 NewCreateSnapshotPayload instantiates a new CreateSnapshotPayload object This constructor will assign default values to properties that have it defined,